 Problem: 40% of deals stall out between Intake and Underwriting

-A lead gets a rate quote on a Tuesday.
+A borrower gets a rate quote on a Tuesday.
 On Wednesday they are interested but distracted.
 By Friday they have moved on to something else.
-You are planning to reach out next week, but the LO has fifty other things going on and just has not gotten to it yet.
+You are planning to reach out next week, but your loan officer has fifty other things going on and just has not gotten to it yet.
 By the time that follow-up happens, the opportunity has evaporated.

 Why Manual Pipeline Management Fails